ZHIYAO1219/ORA_KG/README.md

 ### 4.1 Comments and Insights
 -    To give a summary of this project, the OR model is used to build KG in the NLP problem.
 -    An unexpected finding is that when altering the similarity calculation method, whether using cosine similarity or Euclidean distance, the model produced identical results.
+It becomes evident that there is more to explore in our understanding of the application of text and word indicators in the realm of OR.
+-    The challenge in successfully establishing a robust knowledge graph lies in the insufficient presence of connecting words between courses, and their lack of representativeness.
+Hence, focusing on information extraction of representative connecting words between documents is recommended for future development.

 ### 4.2 Limitations
 -    Size limit of the Gurobi solver: this method faces a constraint related to the size limit of the Gurobi solver.
 This limitation hinders the construction of knowledge graphs beyond a certain size.
--    Absence of fixed solution: we've observed that there is no fixed solution in our approach.
-Gurobi may find local optimal solutions, raising concerns about achieving the global optimum.
 -    A limited number of connecting words across different courses: there is insufficient diversity in connecting words due to the data size limit.
 As a result, the objective of establishing a comprehensive knowledge map between courses cannot be fully realized.

 ### 4.3 Future Work
--    Perform clustering of similar words: cluster the similar words can help reduce the complexity of the model, so that our methodology can be utilized to build a larger and more comprehensive knowledge graph.
+-    Perform clustering of similar words: clustering similar words is beneficial in reducing the model's complexity while enhancing connections between documents.
+This improvement holds the potential to extend the applicability of our methodology, enabling the construction of a larger and more comprehensive knowledge graph.
 -    Explore additional text-related metrics and experiment with different weight configurations: the significance of each factor in constructing an effective knowledge graph is still uncertain, so more experiments are needed.

 ## 5. Reference